Putting Medigap on Hold When You’re Under 65

-If, for any reason, you lose your employer group health plan coverage, you can get your Medigap policy back.
+If you lose your employer group health plan coverage, you can get your Medigap policy back.
 Please keep in mind that: